The minimal periodicity for integral bases of pure number fields: Main theorems

 \begin{proof} By Theorem~\ref{thm:minimal-modulus} the $p$–part of the shape depends only on $a\bmod p^{e_p+1}$.
-Thus $\mathcal T(n)$ is the Cartesian product of the local tables at $p\mid n$ listing, for each residue class modulo $p^{e_p+1}$, the exponents $k_{p,m}$ and the reduced corrections $\beta_m\bmod p^{k_{p,m}}$; these are exactly what the Ore–Montes output provides.
+Thus $\mathcal T(n)$ is the Cartesian product of the local tables at $p\mid n$ listing, for each residue class modulo $p^{e_p+1}$, the exponents $k_{p,m}$ and the reduced corrections $\beta_m\bmod p^{k_{p,m}}$; these are exactly what the explicit construction in \cite[Theorem~1.6 and Theorem~1.8]{JKS21} provides.
 The global shape is obtained by Chinese remaindering of the local choices. \end{proof}

 We can develop relative version for the periodicity as follows.

 \begin{proposition}[Relative periodicity over tame bases] Let $L/\Bbb Q$ be a number field with $\gcd(n,\Delta_L)=1$, and let $K_{a,L}:=L(\sqrt[n]{a})$ with $a\in\Bbb Z$ $n$th–power–free.
 For each rational $p\mid n$ and each prime $\mathfrak p\mid p$ in $\mathcal O_L$, the $\mathfrak p$–local shape of an $\mathcal O_L$–integral basis of $K_{a,L}/L$ is determined by $a\bmod p^{e_p+1}$.
 Consequently the global \emph{relative} shape is periodic modulo $M(n)$. \end{proposition}